 When puppies reach about 12-14 months, their caloric needs begin to decrease.
 Our full grown females eat about 2 to 2 1/2 cups a day when not pregnant.
 Our males eat about 3 to 3 1/2 cups a day.
 Some males might need 4 cups if active and are fed a less expensive food.
 Make sure you take into consideration the number of extra calories being fed as treats.

-Monitor a dog's weight during their entire life by lightly feeling their ribs about once a month.
+Monitor a dog’s weight during their entire life by lightly feeling their ribs about once a month.
 You should be able to feel their ribs, but not see them (even when the dog is wet).
-If you can see them, increase their food.
-If you can't feel them at all, decrease it.
-If your dog is getting a lot of exercise, they'll need more food.
+If you can see the ribs, increase their food.
+Decrease the food if you cannot feel them.
+If your dog is getting a lot of exercise, they’ll need more food.
 I always tell people that it is better to underfeed than to overfeed, especially when feeding puppies.

-Here is a chart of how our girls generally grow in weight:
+Here is a chart of how girls should generally grow in weight:

 5 Months – 30-38 pounds